 The lawsuit filed claims that the brothers knew that minors would consume the products and allowed them to consume the illegal drugs.
 The store owners allegedly preyed on children’s innocence and ignorance that the drugs are illegal.
 The suit also claims that if it wasn’t for the store owner’s negligence the child who died would still be alive.

 If your loved one was injured or killed after consuming deviously packaged medications, then you need to talk to a lawyer today.
 An Atlanta personal injury lawyer can assist you in filing a product liability, premises liability, or dangerous drug case.
-You deserve both punitive and compensatory damages, so hire a hardworking Atlanta personal injury lawyer at Van Sant Law Firm today to get started!
+You deserve both punitive and compensatory damages, so hire a hardworking Atlanta personal injury lawyer at Firm today to get started!